 Mental Health First Aiders, why does our industry need you?

 The Construction industry is one of the largest workforces in the UK accounting for 7% of the Overall workforce.
-Employing over 2.4 million people, nevertheless, has one of the highest suicide rates.
+Employing over 2.4 million people, nevertheless, has one of the highest suicide rates and mental health issues.
 Male construction workers are almost three times more likely to take their own life than the national male average.
 13.2% of the recorded 13,232 suicides by the Office of National Statistics (ONS) were construction workers.

-The 2 day mental health first aider course is a recognised MHFA course and aims to increase confidence in identifying signs and supporting employees suffering with their mental health, remove stigma and educate others of the signs so that everyone can be aware and offer valuable support to create a healthy, supportive and encouraging environment.
+The 2 day course is a recognised MHFA course and aims to increase confidence in identifying signs and supporting employees suffering with their mental health, remove stigma and educate others of the signs so that everyone can be aware and offer valuable support to create a healthy, supportive and encouraging environment.

 Training Includes: